nylas/exchangelib/README.rst

     # Username in WINDOMAIN\username format.
 Office365 wants usernames in PrimarySMTPAddress
     # ('myusername@example.com') format.
 UPN format is also supported.
+    #
+    # By default, fault-tolerant error handling is used.
+This means that calls may block for a long time if the server
+    # is unavailable.
+If you need immediate failures, add 'is_service_account=False' to Credentials.
     credentials = Credentials(username='MYWINDOMAIN\\myusername', password='topsecret')

     # If your credentials have been given impersonation access to the target account, use